Macular Degeneration: Definition, Symptoms and Treatments

 When the macula is damaged, your central vision is affected as well, which means that you won’t be able to see fine details, no matter if they are close or far.
 However, your peripheral or side vision will remain healthy.

-Makari Wellness – Safe and Efficient Treatment for Macular Degeneration
+Makari Wellness – Safe and Efficient Symptoms Treatment for Macular Degeneration

-Makari Wellness is certified in Micro Acupuncture 48 for eyes, which is a treatment that’s specifically aimed at treating degenerative eye conditions.
-Combined with nutritional supplementation, herbal medicine, and other therapies, our approach to Acupuncture Ophthalmology gives incredible results in improving and slowing any eye disease, including glaucoma, retinitis pigmentosa, Stargardt disease, macular degeneration, and many others.
+Makari Wellness is certified in Micro Acupuncture 48 for eyes, which is a treatment that’s specifically aimed at treating symptoms of degenerative eye conditions.
+Combined with nutritional supplementation, herbal medicine, and other therapies, our approach to Acupuncture Ophthalmology gives incredible results in slowing any eye disease, including glaucoma, retinitis pigmentosa, Stargardt disease, macular degeneration, and many others.

 Don’t wait until your vision becomes endangered, book your appointment at (888) 871-8889, and experience the most efficient therapies of acupuncture San Diego offers to all patients that deal with severe eye diseases.